 There are lots of different types of churches, and they each have a different feel in their worship services.
 Our worship is based on ancient patterns of prayer, and they might feel unfamiliar at first.
 We hope this page sets you at ease when you visit us.

-This is the main worship service of the week.
-It's attended by the greatest number of people (around 60 people; more in the summer).
+This is the main worship service of the week and is offered at this time every Sunday of the year.
 We have wonderful music which is played on the pipe organ, the piano, or sometimes other instruments.
 We have a choir which offers special pieces of music called anthems.
-The whole congregation also sings hymns, and says their parts of the service.
+The whole congregation also sings hymns, and says parts of the service.

 During the first part of the service, we sing, listen to readings from the Bible, and say some prayers.
 The second part is communion (Holy Eucharist), when the priest leads the people in a prayer of thanksgiving, and we receive the bread and wine (or "take communion").
 Learn more about communion here.
 We also offer a healing station at the time of communion.

 Again, you can sit wherever you like.
 Feel free to participate as you feel comfortable.
 If you'd like to sit and watch and drink it all in, that's fine too!
-This service lasts about an hour.
-Rite II uses updated, modern language.
+This service lasts about an hour then everyone is invited to the parish hall for refreshments and fellowship.

 Join us in the Parish Hall after the 10:00 service for delicious treats, coffee, and friendly conversation.
 It's a great time to get to know a couple of people or ask questions, if you have them.